 - Actively engage in collaborative relationships with others for the purpose of improving health care

 - Find employment in area of specialization and/or related field

 Course work in the FNP area of emphasis incorporates the classroom, online, laboratory, and clinical modes of instruction.
 All nursing students have experiences with rural and/or underserved populations as part of the State initiatives for primary health care.
 The FNP area of emphais requires the completion of a minimum of 41 hours of credit.
 Upon successful completion of the MSN-FNP area of emphais graduates are eligible to take the American Academy of Nurse Practitioners (AANP)Certification Examination for Adult and Family Nurse Practitioners and/or the American Nurses’ Credentialing Center (ANCC) Certification Examinations for Family Nurse Practitioners.

 Graduates of the MSN-Nursing Administration area of emphasis complete 36 hours of credit and are eligible to take the ANCC Certification Examination for Nursing Administration or Nursing Administration, Advanced depending on their experience and stage of professional development.

-The curriculum for the MSN-Nursing Education program has been developed in accordance with the National League for Nursing Accrediting Commission requirements for graduate education.
+The curriculum for the MSN-Nursing Education area of emphaishas complete 36 hours of credit.
 Graduates of the program are prepared to assume the educator role in a variety of educational contexts including curriculum development, clinical teaching, classroom teaching and distance learning.
 Graduates are eligible to take the NLN Certification Nurse Educator Exam.

 The Nurse Midwifery graduates are eligible to take the American College of Nurse Midwives certification exam while graduates of the Psychiatric Mental Health Nurse Practitioner program are eligible to take the ANCC Certification Examanation for Psychiatric Mental Health Practitioners.